lelylan/simple-oauth2/README.md

 * [Authorization Code Flow](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.1) (for apps with servers that can store persistent information).
 * [Password Credentials](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.3) (when previous flow can't be used or during development).
 * [Client Credentials Flow](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.4) (the client can request an access token using only its client credentials)

+#### Thanks to Open Source

+Simple OAuth 2.0 came to life to to solve a problem I had in Lelylan (open source microservices architecture for the Internet of Things).
+If this project helped you in any way, think about giving us a <a href="https://github.com/lelylan/lelylan">star on Github</a> (it will help us to reach more developers and spread open source).

 ## Table of Contents